César Montiglio

-Cesar Javier Montiglio (born August 22, 1984, in Yerba Buena, Tucumán) is an Argentine footballer who currently plays as right winger for Juventud Antoniana.
+Cesar Javier Montiglio (born 22 August 1984) is an Argentine former professional footballer who played as a midfielder.

 Career

-Born in Tucumán Province, Montiglio began playing professional football with local side Club Atlético Tucumán.
+Born in Yerba Buena, Tucumán, Montiglio began playing professional football with local side Club Atlético Tucumán.
 He made appearances for the club in Torneo Argentino A, Primera B Nacional and the Argentine Primera División.
 Former manager Héctor Rivoira signed him on loan at Club Atlético Huracán in June 2010.